Masoumeh Ebtekar: Early life and education

-Ebtekar was born in Tehran as Masoumeh, Niloufar Ebtekar in a middle-class family.
+Ebtekar was born in Tehran as Masoumeh Niloufar Ebtekar in a middle-class family.
 Her first name translates to "Innocent Water Lily" in English.
-Ebtekar's father studied at the University of Pennsylvania, and she lived with her parents in Upper Darby, Pennsylvania, just outside Philadelphia.
+Ebtekar's father studied at the University of Pennsylvania, and she lived with her parents in Upper Darby Township, Pennsylvania, just outside Philadelphia.
 During her six years in Philadelphia, she developed "near-perfect, American-accented English."
 Returning to Iran she enrolled in Iranzamin (Tehran International School).
 Later after graduation as a student, she became a supporter of the political Islam of Ali Shariati and began wearing a traditional black chador covering everything except her face.